-- with less help or with no help at all
+- With less help or with no help at all

-- more quickly
+- More quickly

-- · without pain or discomfort
+- Without pain or discomfort

-- without becoming distressed
+- · Without becoming distressed

-- · with less encouragement or with no encouragement at all
+- · With less encouragement or with no encouragement at all

-- with less supervision or without being supervised at all?
+- With less supervision or without being supervised at all

-If you run out of space, write your extra information in questions 54 or 70, or on a sheet and attach to the claim form.
+If you run out of space, write your extra information on a sheet and attach to the claim form.

-Q42 Do they need encouragement, prompting, or physical help to eat and drink during the day?
+Q59: Do they need encouragement, prompting, or assistance to eat and drink during the day?